Hagalaz – Rune of Disruption

 Business: stock market crisis, natural disasters affect business, unexpected cutbacks and layoffs, unexpected mergers that lead to massive reorganisation – Reversed: N/A

 You will come across this rune being used to curse someone and also the claim that it is a ‘clean curse.’
 I’m speaking from experience on this: Don’t and there is no such thing as a clean curse.
-The reason some claim it’s a clean curse is because, supposedly, you are only making the faulty subconscious thought constructs ‘erupt’ for this person so that they will become aware of their own faulty ways.
+If you curse someone, you must be willing to assume responsibility for the energy you put out there.
+And while you can protect yourself, you cannot completely control the way in which the hex rebounds.

 - I am safe from life’s storms in God’s arms.